 It’s more important than ever that you feel safe and at ease.
 Let your comfort level guide your planning.
 Here’s what our families tell us are the most important considerations:

 - Size of gathering.
-Are you comfortable planning a large gathering now or would you rather keep the celebration on the smaller side regardless of the timing?
-Government restrictions may halve the usual capacity of inside venues.
+Are you comfortable planning a smaller gathering now or would you rather plan for a large celebration once restrictions are lifted?

 - Inside or outside.
-Do you feel confident about an indoor gathering with appropriate social distancing, or do you want to plan an outdoor event where shared space is less of a concern?
-Many modern funeral homes offer both types of spaces, while graveside ceremonies can be held outdoors at any time.
+Do you feel confident about an indoor gathering with appropriate social distancing or do you want to plan an outdoor event?
+Many modern funeral homes offer both types of spaces.

 3. COVID precautions

-At Dignity Memorial®, we are committed to honoring your loved one in any way possible.
+At Dignity Memorial®, we are committed to honouring your loved one in any way possible.
 And we will ensure you and your guests feel safe conducting services with us.

 4. A date